PureStorage-OpenConnect/AzureDevOps-Fa-Docker-Volume-Ci-Pipeline/README.md

 # Pre-Requisites

-- Azure DevOps
+- Azure DevOps:

     -- An Azure DevOps accounts is required with self-hosted agent pools created for the windows and linux build agents,

-    -- The use of self-hosted build agent mandates that Azure DevOps can communicate with the on-premises servers hosting these agents via port 44.
+    -- The use of self-hosted build agent mandates that Azure DevOps can communicate with the on-premises servers hosting these agents
+       via port 44.

-- On-premises Windows server~
+- On-premises Windows server:

     [Azure DevOps build agent for windows](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-windows?view=azure-devops)